ma4nn/moneymoney-sankey/README.md

 ## Highlights

-- Exclude categories by click
+- Exclude categories by click and reposition chart nodes by drag'n'drop
-- Add configurable budgets per each category
+- Add configurable budget and color per each category
 - Add threshold value for chart paths
+- Dark Mode
 - Automatically save configuration locally in browser so it is available when you open the file next time
 - Open chart in [SankeyMATIC](https://sankeymatic.com)